We Are the World: Writing

-Richie recorded two melodies for "We Are the World", to which Jackson added music on the same day.
+Richie recorded two melodies, to which Jackson added music on the same day.
 Jackson said, "I love working quickly.
 I went ahead without even Lionel knowing.
 I couldn't wait.
 I went in and came out the same night with the song completed: drums, piano, strings, and words to the chorus."
-Jackson presented his demo to Richie and Jones, who were both shocked; they did not expect him to complete the structure of the song so quickly.
-The next meetings between Jackson and Richie were unfruitful; they produced no additional vocals and got no work done.
-On the night of January 21, 1985, the night before the first recording session, Richie and Jackson completed the lyrics and melody.
+Jackson presented his demo to Richie and Jones, who were both surprised that he had completed the structure so quickly.
+The next meetings between Jackson and Richie were unproductive.
+On January 21, 1985, the night before the first recording session, Richie and Jackson completed the lyrics and melody.